 Select the ‘Recipient (Payee)’ to indicate the entity that will receive the fee.
 The options include:

-Applicant or Applicant Affiliate – Compensation and profits received by the Applicant CDE and/or Affiliates including the Controlling Entity andSubsidiary CDEs.
+Applicant or Applicant Affiliate – Compensation and profits received by the Applicant CDE and/or Affiliates including the Controlling Entity and

+Subsidiary CDEs.

 Investor or Investor Affiliate – Compensation and profits received by the Investor or Investor Affiliate.

 Unaffiliated Third-Party – Compensation and profits received by entities unrelated to the Applicant.
-Applicants should not select this option to report transaction costs such as legal and accounting expenses associated with closing an NMTC transaction.
+Applicants should not select this option to report transaction costs such as legal financial modeling/projections, audit, tax preparation, and accounting expenses associated with closing an NMTC transaction.